Kapyjengi/WalkInEvents/react-front/README.md

-## getting started
+## Getting started

-just follow these simple steps to run our project!
+Just follow these simple steps to run our project!